Accessibility

 Think again!
 It is true that individuals over the age of 65, infants and young children are at greatest risk of flu complications and often experience more serious complications from the flu.
 However, it’s also true that pregnant women and people with heart disease, asthma, diabetes and other medical conditions are at an increased risk.
 See the CDC’s comprehensive list of those at high risk for flu complications.

-Our dedicated team is happy to work with you to coordinate an on-site flu clinic or flexible wellness program that meets your employees’ needs while accommodating your company style.
+Our dedicated team is happy to work with you on setting up an on-site flu clinic or flexible wellness program that meets your employees’ needs while accommodating your organization’s priorities.

 Contact Us Stay in the loop Explore resources